HPQCI/HPQCI.github.io/index.md

 layout: default
 ---

-# First International Workshop on High Performance and Quantum Computing Integration (2024)
+# Second International Workshop on High Performance and Quantum Computing Integration (2024)

 _Held in conjunction with the [23rd International Conference on Computing Frontiers](https://www.computingfrontiers.org/2026/index.html)_